 Sometimes, the pulmonary artery, which goes out of the heart to the lungs, and the aorta, which pumps blood to the body, are reversed or not fully separated.

 Fortunately, doctors can fix many congenital heart defects with surgery and other procedures.
 Sometimes, infants need several procedures as they grow up.

 Depending on the problem, your baby may get surgery or catheterization within hours of being born.
 Other times, it may happen days or months later.

 In some cases, your little one may already be in the hospital the day of the surgery.
-Or you might bring her in the night before.
+Or you might bring them in the night before.

 Most of the time, babies get anesthesia so they aren’t awake during the procedure.
-She’ll be on a heart-lung machine, which will keep the blood circulating and oxygen flowing.
+They’ll be on a heart-lung machine, which will keep the blood circulating and oxygen flowing.

 Seek out family and friends for their support, as this is naturally an anxious time.
 You should feel free to ask any questions of the doctors or nurses involved with your baby’s care.
 More information often means more peace of mind.

 How Long Will It Take?

 This will depend on the situation.
 Don’t be concerned if it takes a few hours.

 You can ask ahead of time how long it will take, but remember this is only an estimate.